ege-kaya/graph-traversal/README.md

 - The fourth student wants to know the time to reach the summit if (s)he uses the greedy algorithm mentioned above.
 If (s)he cannot reach the summit, you should print the value "-1".
 - The fifth student wants to know the shortest time to reach the summit.
 At start, (s)he does not have any power, so (s)he needs to pass two edges to recharge it.

-To implement this project, you will be provided some code written by the assistants, which handles the reading input and output files.

-The files you will be provided are HelpStudents.h, HelpStudents.cpp, and main.cpp.

-The file you should fill is: HelpStudents.cpp.
-You are also allowed to change the content of HelpStudents.h.
-Therefore, any code written outside HelpStudents.cpp and HelpStudents.h will be useless for this project.

 ## Input

 In the first row of the input, there are 4 numbers. ```(T N M K)```